saulspatz/SVGCards/README.md

 Export SVG cards to PNG files

 positional arguments:
   source    source sprite file path folder    parent directory for png folder

 optional arguments:
-  -h, --help            show this help message and exit -s, --sprite          create sprite sheet also
-  -o, --sprite_only     create sprite sheet only
-  -w WIDTH, --width WIDTH
-                        image width (default 75 pixels) -i INKSCAPE, --inkscape INKSCAPE
-                        path to inkscape
+  -h, --help                       show this help message and exit -s, --sprite                     create sprite sheet also -o, --sprite_only                create sprite sheet only -w WIDTH, --width WIDTH          image width (default 75 pixels) -i INKSCAPE, --inkscape INKSCAPE path to inkscape

 The folder argument is the name folder that will contain a "pngs" subfolder into which the PNG files will be written.
 It will be created if it doesn't exist.
 The --width argument controls the width of the cards, both for individual files and for sprite sheets.
 The --sprite parameter indicates that a sprite sheet should be produced in addition to the individual cards.
-If the --o parameter is given, only the sprite sheet will be produced.
+If the --sprite_only parameter is given, only the sprite sheet will be produced.

 EXPORTING SVG FILES